Regional Municipality of Durham: Economy

 With a current population of 700,000, the population is expected to exceed one million by 2041.
 Of considerable potential impact to the future of the economy in Durham Region is the proposed federal airport in north Pickering.
 The federal government acquired 18,600 acres of land in Pickering under Prime Minister Pierre Trudeau in 1972 for the construction of a future airport.
 However, the project has remained in limbo since and much of the land has been leased for farming.
 In January 2018, a report released by Urban Strategies, Inc. indicated that the Pickering airport lands provide the best opportunity to meet the growing demand for air travel and goods movement in the Greater Toronto Area, demand that Toronto Pearson airport will eventually be unable to accommodate.

-As of December 2016, Durham Region had over 250 energy, environment and engineering (EN3) related businesses that employed over 11,000 individuals, making Durham Region the top employer of EN3 professionals in the Greater Toronto and Hamiton Area (GTHA).
+As of December 2016, Durham Region had over 250 energy, environment, and engineering related businesses that employed over 11,000 individuals, making Durham Region the top employer of energy sector professionals in the Greater Toronto and Hamiton Area (GTHA).
 Durham Region's agricultural sector is one of the largest primary goods-producing sectors in the region.
 The agriculture sector is supported by local organizations such as Durham Farm Fresh who assist in the marketing, promotion, and advocacy for local food.
 The film industry is active and growing in Durham Region, due to increasing demands for locations and talent across Ontario.
 In June 2015, a major film studio development was announced in Pickering.
 Canada’s largest film industry backlot opened in Pickering in late 2021.

 The innovative technology sector is emerging in Durham Region, supported by a Regional Innovation Centre in Oshawa and a technology accelerator in Whitby.
 Whitby is the location of the headquarters of 360 Insights a significant employer in Durham Region.

-83 percent of Durham residents over 18 have a certificate, diploma or degree.
+83 per cent of Durham residents over 18 have a certificate, diploma or degree.

 The unemployment rate is 5.4% as of March 2022.
 Emerging employment sectors in Durham Region include sustainable energy, local food production, bio-sciences, next-generation automotive, logistics, advanced manufacturing, construction, and technology.

 Major employers in Durham Region include General Motors of Canada, Ontario Power Generation, Lakeridge Health, Durham District School Board, Durham College, the Ontario Ministry of Finance, Minacs Worldwide, TDS Automotive, and University of Ontario Institute of Technology.